taylorbcraft/Godwit_toolkit/README.md

 An archived version of this toolkit is available on Zenodo:
 https://doi.org/10.5281/zenodo.123456 *(latest version)*

 Please cite this DOI in publications referencing the toolkit.
-Version-specific DOIs are also available for reproducibility.

 ## Contact